ayltai/ansible-macos-tweaks/README.md

 # ansible-macos-tweaks

-Tweak your macOS with Ansible in over 40 different ways!
+Tweak your macOS with Ansible in nearly 50 different ways!

 ## Quick start